25 Thanksgiving Games For Bored Kids & Active Adults

 Blindfolded Artist

-For this Thanksgiving game, a set of contestants will be given a Thanksgiving item to draw.
+For this Thanksgiving game, contestants will be given a Thanksgiving item to draw.

 However, they must be blindfolded and cannot use their hands to draw the picture!